tributech-solutions/avl-passport-dtdl/README.md

 Those Models in this repository might be used as the Standard Components as a Bootstrap but this is also point of a discussion.

 ## Disclaimer
-This Repository is still heavily in progress, this is just an outlook how the Digital Twin Models could look like and still subject to change.
+This Repository is still heavily in progress, this is just an outlook how the Digital Twin Models could look like and is still subject to change.

 ## Subjects to Change
 Currently some aspects are still under validation in regard of the Graph Database queries and performance.